devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

 Closures occur when an inner function has access to variables from an outer function's scope, even after the outer function has completed execution.
 This powerful feature allows for private data encapsulation and creates stateful functions that remember their lexical environment.

-By understanding these concepts, developers can effectively manage data throughout their applications, resulting in stronger and more dynamic JavaScript coding practices.

 ## 1. Function Syntax and Parameters

 JavaScript functions are essential building blocks in the language, enabling modular and reusable code.
 The function syntax consists of the `function` keyword followed by a set of parentheses for parameters and curly brackets that enclose the function body.